-As of December 31, 2009, we had entered into six long-term silicon wafer sales contracts with Alex New Energy Co., Ltd., or Alex New Energy, Green Power PV Co., Ltd., or Green Power, Jiangyin Jetion Science and Technology Co., Ltd., or Jetion, Jiangxi Risun Solar Energy Co., Ltd., or Risun, Solland Solar Cells B.V., or Solland, Win-Korea Trading PTY., Ltd., or Win-Korea, pursuant to which they have committed to pay an aggregate of RMB130.4 million (US\$19.1 million) in prepayments to us by December 31, 2009, respectively.
-As of December 31, 2009, we had a balance of prepayments totaling RMB17.4 million (US\$2.5 million) under such long-term silicon wafer sales contracts.
+As of September 30, 2009, we had entered into six long-term silicon wafer sales contracts with Alex New Energy Co., Ltd., or Alex New Energy, Green Power PV Co., Ltd., or Green Power, Jiangyin Jetion Science and Technology Co., Ltd., or Jetion, Jiangxi Risun Solar Energy Co., Ltd., or Risun, Solland Solar Cells B.V., or Solland, Win-Korea Trading PTY., Ltd., or Win-Korea, pursuant to which they have committed to pay an aggregate of RMB130.4 million (US\$19.1 million) in prepayments to us by December 31, 2009, respectively.
+As of September 30, 2009, we had a balance of prepayments totaling RMB16.5 million (US\$2.4 million) under such long-term silicon wafer sales contracts.
 We have renegotiated with these customers and will not require them to make further prepayment under such long-term silicon wafer sales contracts or plan to include similar provisions for prepayment in our future long-term silicon wafer agreements.
-In addition, as of December 31, 2009, we had entered into three long-term contracts for sales of our solar module products, pursuant to which we are entitled to receive an aggregate of US\$1.0 million in deposit.
-As of December 31, 2009, we had received deposit of US\$1.0 million under such long-term contracts.
+In addition, as of September 30, 2009, we had entered into three long-term contracts for sales of our solar module products, pursuant to which we are entitled to receive an aggregate of US\$1.0 million in deposit.
+As of September 30, 2009, we had received deposit of US\$0.5 million under such long-term contracts.
 We plan to continue to include provisions for prepayment or deposit in our future solar module long-term sales or distribution contracts.

 We have significant working capital commitments relating to prepayments to suppliers under long-term supply contracts for virgin polysilicon, as well as prepayments for deliveries of recoverable silicon materials.
 Advances to suppliers to be utilized within one year relate primarily to advances paid to suppliers of recoverable silicon materials, while advances to suppliers of virgin polysilicon are to be utilized beyond one year.
-Advances to suppliers to be utilized within one year were RMB110.6 million and RMB93.3 million (US\$13.7 million) as of December 31, 2008 and 2009, respectively.
-Advances to suppliers to be utilized beyond one year were RMB187.3 million and RMB230.9 million (US\$33.8 million) as of December 31, 2008 and 2009, respectively.
-The decrease in the balance of advances to suppliers to be utilized within one year as of December 31, 2009 compared to December 31, 2008 reflects decrease in our prepayment to suppliers of silicon materials to secure supply of silicon materials as the constraint on the supply of silicon materials eased in 2009.
+Advances to suppliers to be utilized within one year were RMB39.8 million, RMB151.5 million, RMB110.6 million and RMB163.9 million (US\$24.0 million) as of December 31, 2006, 2007, 2008 and September 30, 2009, respectively.
+Advances to suppliers to be utilized beyond one year were RMB187.3 million and RMB232.2 million (US\$34.0 million) as of December 31, 2008 and September 30, 2009, respectively.
+The increase in the balance of advances to suppliers to be utilized within one year as of September 30, 2009 compared to December 31, 2008 is primarily attributable to the prepayments made during the nine-month period ended September 30, 2009 to secure supply of recoverable silicon materials.
 The increase in the balance of advances to suppliers to be utilized beyond one year is primarily attributable to the two long-term virgin polysilicon supply contracts we entered into with Zhongcai Technological and Hoku in July 2008.
 During the fourth quarter of 2008, we renegotiated the prepayment terms of both such contracts to extend a portion of the prepayment obligations to the first half of 2009.
-See "Risk Factors - Risks Related to Our Business and Our Industry - Prepayment arrangements to suppliers for the procurement of silicon raw materials expose us to the credit risks of such suppliers and may also significantly increase our costs and expenses, which could in turn have a material adverse effect on our financial condition, results of operations and liquidity."
+See "Risk Factors-Risks Related to Our Business and Our Industry-Prepayment arrangements to suppliers for the procurement of silicon raw materials expose us to the credit risks of such suppliers and may also significantly increase our costs and expenses, which could in turn have a material adverse effect on our financial condition, results of operations and liquidity."